Stretch Breaks/ Yoga Classes

-Currently, the Arts and Humanities boasts hospital stretch breaks and lunchtime yoga sessions on Mondays, Wednesdays, Thursdays and Fridays.
+Currently, the Arts and Humanities boasts hospital stretch breaks and lunchtime yoga sessions on Mondays, Wednesdays and Thursdays.
 The “Ready to Move” program serves more over a 150 staff members per week.
 The noontime yoga courses have expanded so much we often run out of yoga mats and have begun asking participants to bring their own.
 Whereas three years ago it was unusual to get more than 6 people in a class, now it is unusual to get less than 8!

-Our yoga classes have grown in size significantly this year - we have some dedicated staff members who attend almost every yoga session offered.
-Deborah Riley teaches yoga on Mondays, Alison teaches yoga on Wednesdays, and Katie Harris Banks teaches yoga on Thursdays.
+Our yoga classes have grown in size significantly this year – we have some dedicated staff members who attend almost every yoga session offered.
+Deborah Riley provides yoga on Mondays, Alison Waldman provides yoga on Wednesdays, and Katie Harris Banks teaches yoga on Thursdays.

 “Thank you for your gentle yoga class.
 I needed it after this weekend.
 I was feeling pretty down, but seeing you and your positive attitude brightened my day!
 Thanks for being such a light!” – medical staff member

 For medical staff members under constant pressure, the release of half an hour of yoga appears to do a world of good.